Best Wool Shirts For Performance On The Trail

 Best Value

-Think merino is too pricey for the budget-conscious hiker?
-Think again!
-The MERIWOOL Merino 190 is one of the most affordable merino shirts for men on the market and performs, we’ve found, almost as well as most of its far pricier competitors.
+The MERIWOOL Merino 190 Base Layer is one of the most affordable men’s merino shirts on the market and performs almost as well as many pricier competitors.

 Being 100% merino, this model is also naturally antibacterial and odor-resistant.
 That means you can go on a week-long trip without washing it and still not scare away all your friends in the process.